Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Reduces JavaScript bundle sizes, which should result in slightly faster page loads of the editor.
 * Includes every change in Yoast SEO core 15.6.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.5

 Release date: 2020-12-15

 Out now: Yoast SEO 15.5!
 In this release, you’ll find full language support for Hungarian!<br />This means that Yoast SEO recognizes different word forms of your focus keyphrase.
 Helping for better readability and for you to rank better!
-Read more about what’s new in Yoast SEO 15.5 in [https://yoa.st/release-15-5](our release post)!
+Read more about what’s new in Yoast SEO 15.5 in [our release post](https://yoa.st/release-15-5)!

 #### Enhancements